Bill DeWitt: 1944 American League pennant

 DeWitt and the Browns also were among the vanguard, albeit only briefly, of MLB teams to break the baseball color line: in 1947, they became the third club to integrate by purchasing the contracts of Hank Thompson and Willard Brown from the Kansas City Monarchs.
 Thompson made his MLB debut July 17 (only 12 days after Larry Doby of the Cleveland Indians had integrated the American League) and Brown two days later.
-But the experiment fizzled; the players performed below expectations and encountered resistance from their white St. Louis teammates.
+But the experiment fizzled; the players performed below expectations and encountered resistance from their manager, Muddy Ruel, and some of their white teammates.
 They were sent back to the Monarchs late in August after only 41 total hits.

 DeWitt and his brother Charlie (1900–1967), the Browns' traveling secretary, bought control of the club from majority owner Richard C. Muckerman in February 1949, but the team's struggles on the field and at the box office continued: they lost 101 and 96 games, and drew an average of 259,000 fans a season, in 1949–1950.
+The DeWitts bought the team with notes totaling $1 million that were due in 1954, and the team's revenues over the next two years did not even begin to service the debt.
+DeWitt was only able to stay afloat by selling most of the Browns' prospects for cash.

 Finally, the DeWitts sold the Browns to Bill Veeck in June 1951.
-Bill DeWitt remained in the Browns' front office until Veeck was forced to sell the club; it then moved from St. Louis to become the Baltimore Orioles in 1954.
+Bill DeWitt remained in the Browns' front office until Veeck was forced to sell the team in September 1953.
+They then moved to Baltimore to become the modern Orioles franchise in 1954.